 The benefit of a finance career is that the industry pays very well.
 It is a very high margin business, so much so that some financial institutions didn’t even lose money during the Global Financial Crisis in 2008/9 when everybody thought the world is going to end.
 Well, in many cases there were accounting losses due to writing down assets, but they turned out to be way too aggressive and the excess write-downs padded earnings in later years.
 During normal times then, finance is as close to a license to print money as you can (legally) get.
 Base salaries are already quite nice, but the real kicker is bonus season when, every January or February, you get another 100-120% times your base salary, at least for mid-level highly educated professionals.
 Obviously, less for secretaries and more (much more!) for upper management.

 The dark side of finance is that it’s also ruthless.
 I have survived multiple rounds of layoffs here.
 I have seen individuals get the boot, entire divisions being shut down, you name it.
 The most traumatic experience was in 2009.
 On one Monday morning, everybody had one-on-one talks with their respective managers to find out if they still had a job.
 Some people went to their manager’s office and met their new manager because the old one got the boot, or was reassigned.
 I was lucky to keep my job.
 But I did get a new boss that day.
 The lessons: never take your paycheck for granted and treat each paycheck and bonus check as a gift from heaven because it could be your last one.
-Some people save money as screw-you money (only using the four letter word, see Jlcollinsnh, but we’re keeping things family friendly here).
+Some people save money as screw-you money.
 But for me, it’s more about money in case my employer screws me.

 The ERN family invests the maximum in our 401k each year and invests each bonus in a taxable account.
 Savings are between 60 and 70% of our net income.
 Many years of doing so, consuming wisely, investing wisely, keeping my/our nerves during the big crashes in 2001 and 2008/9 to invest more and also a little bit of luck catching a nice long bull market since 2009 have created a nice stash that we will start putting to use in 2018!